itsmariodias/itsmariodias/README.md

-- 👋 Hi, I’m @itsmariodias
+- 👋 Hello there!
+I’m @itsmariodias
+- 🌟 Specialize in Java and Python.
+- 💼 Currently working as a Software Engineer.
-- 👀 I’m interested in AI and Software Programming
+- 👀 Interested in Deep Learning and Cloud Computing.

 <!---
 itsmariodias/itsmariodias is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.